HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 “Case in point.
-No point in referencing things people don’t know, and frankly I’d say that pop culture is just as valid as fictional thought experiments for philosophical debates.”
+No point in referencing things people don’t know, and frankly I’d say that pop culture is just as valid for fictional thought experiments in philosophical debates.”
 She says with a subtle victorious smile.
 As if Beforeigner is that mainstream…
-Though, as it so happens, he loves that show and just rewatched it again a few days ago, so he knows exactly what she was talking about.
+Though, as it so happens, he loves that show and just binged it again a few days ago, so he knows exactly what she was talking about.
-(What a coincidence!)
+(What a coincidence.)
 The book, however, is something he merely heard of.

 She continues,